 This curriculum focuses on the conservation of waterfowl and wetland habitats.
 It is designed for students in grades 5–8, with adaptations for K–4, 9–12, homeschoolers, and non-formal educators.

-The Nevada Junior Duck Stamp Program is hosted at the Desert NWRC but works with many partners throughout the state to expand student participation and knowledge about waterfowl, wetlands, and conservation.
+The Washington Junior Duck Stamp Program is hosted at the Ridgefield NWR but works with many partners throughout the state to expand student participation and knowledge about waterfowl, wetlands, and conservation.
 The US Fish & Wildlife Service and many partners reach thousands of students throughout Washington.
 Partners include: Washington Department of Fish & Wildlife, the City of Vancouver's Water Resource Center, Washougal Arts and Cultural Alliance, Washington Department of Natural Resources, Audubon Washington, Washington Waterfowl Association, and Ducks Unlimited.
-If you would like to become a partner and conduct educational programs for students, teach students about drawing waterfowl, or more, contact state coordinator Jennifer Heroux to see how you can help.
+If you would like to become a partner and conduct educational programs for students, teach students about drawing waterfowl, or more, contact state coordinator Mesha Wood to see how you can help.

 Support the Program

 These collectible $5 stamps are created from the winning design at the national level.
 Proceeds from the national sales are re-invested in the JDS program to support awards and conservation education.
 Junior Duck Stamps are for sale at multiple refuges across the state, including, but not limited to Nisqually, Ridgefield, and Turnbull National Wildlife Refuges.